Spotify enters metaverse with first music-themed island on Roblox

 — Spotify (@Spotify) May 3, 2022

-This list is quite long.
-Replete with Spotify branding— the unmissable green background and distinct Spotify ‘like’ hearts scattered all over the island, this fun-filled island is nothing short of a paradise.
-The more like icons one collects, the more chances they stand to exchange them for merchandise and climb the leaderboard.
+Replete with Spotify branding — the unmissable green background and distinct Spotify ‘like’ hearts are scattered all over the island.
+The more ‘like’ icons a person collects, the more chances they stand to exchange them for merchandise and climb the leaderboard.

-Users can interact with music artists, head out on ‘interactive quests’ and lay hands on new content too.
+Users can interact with music artists, head out on ‘interactive quests’ and get access to new content too.
 Powered by Spotify-owned beat making station, Soundtrap, the island offers opportunities for users to collaborate and create sounds and music remotely.

-To make things more fun and immersive, this Roblox island will also have virtual Easter eggs at every nook and corner, collecting which will unlock new features for the users and help them climb ‘The Charts.’
+To make things more fun and immersive, this Roblox island will also have virtual Easter eggs at every nook and cranny, which will unlock new features for its users and help them climb ‘The Charts’.

 Quests and other islands including K-Park

 This island is just the tip of the iceberg.
-Moving over it, Spotify has launched an archipelago, with multiple destinations and other theme-based islands to cater to lovers of different kinds of music and sounds.
+Spotify has also launched an archipelago, with multiple destinations and other theme-based islands to cater to lovers of different kinds of music and sounds.

-Users can head out for mini quests and challenges, virtual meet-and-greets and much more.
-The icing on the cake is the announcement of the first K-pop themed island called K-Park.
-This separate island is a dedicated K-pop space that showcases all things related to this genre.
+Users can head out for mini quests and challenges, virtual meet-and-greets, and much more.
+The icing on the cake is the announcement of the first K-pop themed island called K-Park, a separate island that’s dedicated to K-pop, and will showcase all things related to this popular genre.
 The music streaming platform is also on its way to give fans a chance to interact with artists Stray Kids and SUNMI later.

 Future plans and metaverse expansion

-Ushering in a wave of music and sound interactivity in the metaverse on Roblox, the Spotify Island is an easy way for fans to interact with their favourite artists, collaborate as well as partner with Spotify to create these in-game merchandise.
+Ushering in a wave of music and sound interactivity in the metaverse on Roblox, Spotify Island is an easy way for fans to interact with their favourite artists, as well as collaborate and partner with Spotify to create these in-game merchandise.
 A portion of its sales will also be given back to the artists.
-According to the release, Spotify says, “We’ll work with artists to create more opportunities like this in the months ahead.”
+According to Spotify, “We’ll work with artists to create more opportunities like this in the months ahead.”

 (Main and feature image credit: Spotify)